70sh1/sum/README.md

 | `md5`                                    | -                             |

 `-u` - calculate union (composite) hash - a sum of multiple files combined.

+`-k` - switch to hmac mode and use the provided key.

 ### Examples
 ```bash